Christ-Centered Preaching, 3rd Edition

 Where to Purchase

 In this complete guide to expository preaching, Bryan Chapell teaches the basics of preparation, organization, and delivery--the trademarks of great preaching.
-This new edition of a bestselling resource, now updated and revised throughout, shows how Chapell's case for expository preaching reaches 21st-century readers.
+This new edition of a bestselling resource, now updated and revised throughout, shows how Chapell's case for expository preaching reaches twenty-first-century readers.

 Preface to the Third Edition